PAT Testing for Landlords

 PAT Testing for Landlords or other Rental Property

-PAT Testing for Landlords and managers of rental properties, holiday homes, caravans, etc in Newcastle upon Tyne, Tyneside and across the North East of England.
+If you are a Landlord or manager of property, holiday homes, caravans, etc in Newcastle upon Tyne, Tyneside and across the North East of England we can help you maintain safe electrical equipment.

 If you have electrical appliances in any property that you rent out for permanent residence, holiday home etc. we can help you.